WarpZephyr/FlverInfoDump/README.md

 # FlverInfoDump
-Dumps simple info from various FromSoftware model types.
+Dumps simple info from various FromSoftware model types to a txt file near the model.
 Currently does not include indices or vertices to avoid bloating what is simple.

 # Supported Types